gayathripittu/Database_Administrator_Projects/Query_Optimization/readme.md

 Creating an index on the **`Color1`** column allows SQL Server to quickly locate and retrieve rows that match the **`Color= 'red'`** condition, improving query performance significantly.
 <a name="utilize-indexes-for-efficient-filtering-and-joins"></a>

-### 8.Employ Stored Procedures for Reusability and Maintainability
+### Employ Stored Procedures for Reusability and Maintainability
 #### Unoptimized <br>
 ```sql
 SELECT *